kernow/Google-Chrome-News/README.md

 # Building the application

-You will need node JS with the Jake package which can ben installed using
+You will need node JS with the Jake package which can be installed using

 `npm install -g jake`